CodingKoopa/lionbot/Readme.md

 - [Node.js](https://nodejs.org/) is required, alternatively to Docker, to run LionBot directly on the host.

 ### Instructions
-In this section, for Docker instructions, there will be two code samples:
-- A Bash command for use with with the Docker CLI.
-- A [Docker Compose](https://docs.docker.com/compose/overview/) `yml` configuration, with `version: "3.7"`.

-Which one of these two you follow depends on whether or not you use Docker Compose in your setup. **Either way, the Docker excerpts from different subheadings should be combined into a final command or `yml`.**

 #### Discord Setup
 1. Create a Discord server.